deligenius/depsi/readme.md

 ### You're good to go

-now run your app and `curl localhost:3000/test` to see the magic!
+Now, run your app and see your log by hitting
+`curl localhost:3000/test`

 </details>